Yes, everything has technique to it.

 Your personal trainer resume skills are essentially the key functions you are adept at a professional trainer.

 A professional skillset does not usually list soft skills like "empathy" or "communications".
 Personal trainer skills and qualities in a personal trainer resume usually range

-While a resume summary is an overview of your personal trainer experience, a resume objective only highlights your ambition, your drive and focus.
+While a personal trainer resume summary is an overview of your personal trainer experience, a personal trainer resume objective only highlights your ambition, your drive and focus.

 A trainer resume should positively have a summary.
-In the resume skills summary for a personal trainer, any hiring agency would want to learn about:
+In the personal trainer resume skills summary for a personal trainer, any hiring agency would want to learn about: